gazhenko/memcached/README.md

-memcached_C
+memcached
 ===========

-The multi-threaded C implementation of memcahed's GET and SET operations
+The multi-threaded C implementation of memcached's GET and SET operations.

+-AND-

+The multi-threaded harp assembly implementation of memcached's GET and SET operations.